WICG/PEPC/explainer.md

 ### One PEPC per permission type per page

-To prevent sites from tile-covering their site with PEPCs, there should be a limit of at most one PEPC per permission type, per page.
+To prevent sites from tile-covering their site with PEPCs, there should be a limit of at most 2 PEPC per permission type, per page.
+The reason the limit is 2 is to support some legitimate use cases where multiple PEPC might be needed on the same page.

 <!-- TOC --><a name="conditions-for-usage-in-subframes"></a>
 ### Conditions for usage in subframes